-PRIMES is a manufacturer of measuring devices for the analysis of laser beams.
-These devices are employed for the diagnostics of high-power lasers ranging from CO_2 -, fiber- and solid-state lasers to diode lasers.
-A wavelength range from infrared to near UV is covered, offering a wide variety of measuring devices to determine the following beam parameters:
+PRIMES is a manufacturer of measuring devices which are used to analyze laser beams.
+These devices are employed for the diagnostics of high-power lasers ranging from CO2-, fiber- and solid-state lasers to diode lasers.
+A wavelength range from infrared through to near UV is covered, offering a wide variety of measuring devices to determine the following beam parameters:

-- Laser power - Beam dimensions and position of an unfocused beam - Beam dimensions and position of a focused beam - Beam quality factor M2
+- Laser power - Beam dimensions and position of an unfocused beam - Beam dimensions and position of a focused beam - Beam quality factor M